-Physical Education (evidence of proficiency required in all areas at the intermediate benchmark) Movement Skills and Knowledge Application Ils and Student demonstrates competency in a variety of motor skills and movement patterns and applies knowledge of concepts, principles, strategies and tactics related to movement and performance.
-Fitness Skills and Knowledge Student demonstrates the knowledge and skills to achieve and maintain a health-enhancing level of physical activity and fitness.
+Physical Education (evidence of proficiency required in all areas at the intermediate benchmark) Movement Skills and Knowledge Application wledge applies knowledge of concepts, principles, strategies and tactics related to movement and Fitness Skills and Knowledge Student demonstrates the knowledge and skills to achieve and maintain a health-enhancing level of physical activity and fitness.
 Affective Qualities and Social Interaction Student promotes the success of self and others by demonstrating responsible personal and social behavior that values physical activity for enjoyment, challenge, self-expression, and social interaction.

 Yearly Offerings

 PE Level 1 A and B (9)

 PE Level 2 (10-12)

 Beyond the Gym (10-12)

 Personal Fitness (10-12)

-Personal Fitness Before School (10-12)